AlexLecourt/HomeLabBuild/README.md

 Here is a little screenshot of my NotePad to show that the process was a bit longer than 5 steps! 😅
 ![NotePad Screenshot](https://imgur.com/T1asEfe.png)

+---

+## 🏁 Conclusion

+This project was an exciting and rewarding journey into the world of SOC operations.
+By building a comprehensive lab environment, launching simulated attacks, and analyzing them using Elastic SIEM, I gained hands-on experience.

+Feel free to explore, learn, and adapt this project for your own hands-on practice.
+If you have any questions or feedback, don't hesitate to reach out—I'm always happy to connect and discuss!